Utils

 ) -> ClassType

 Deserialize the model from the specified path.
-Must provide any additional arguments required by the class constructor.

 Parameters: